 The type of flowers that one buys for these occasions varies from person to person; a lot of it is down to personal preference.
 However, there are certain types of flowers that could be deemed inappropriate.

-For example, you wouldn’t buy a work colleague a bunch of Roses to celebrate a promotion, unless of course you’re intentions were amorous.
+For example, you wouldn’t buy a work colleague a bunch of Roses to celebrate a promotion, unless of course, you’re intentions were amorous.

 So, what type of flower then would be appropriate to give to someone who you wanted to encourage?
 Perhaps someone who is currently revising for exams or preparing to take a driving test?
-There are no rules written in stone here, so you could simply opt for whatever that person’s favourite flower happens to be; a carnation or a Sweet Pea perhaps.
+There are no rules written in stone here, so you could simply opt for whatever that person’s favorite flower happens to be; a carnation or a Sweet Pea perhaps.

 Encouragement, motivation, impartiality

 For example, the white Acacia was used to represent friendship and elegance, while the yellow Acacia means ‘true love.’
 Going on the basis of historical meanings, you could consider the Angelica which means ‘inspiration’ or you could opt for the Aster which translates as ‘love, contentment, patience.’
 If you are going down this route then the ultimate choice would have to be the Black-Eyed Susan which means ‘Encouragement, motivation, impartiality’ or the Foxtail lily which means ‘endurance.’